SpeechColab/Leaderboard/README.md

 * submitters don't need to worry about text normalization(upper/lowercase, punctuations, numbers, years etc), SpeechIO leaderboard will apply universal text normalization to every submission.

 ---
-### Step 2: prepare and upload your submission directory to leaderboard model hub.
+### Step 2: prepare and upload your submission directory to leaderboard model hub
 This directory should have:
 * `MBI`: MBI program
 * `docker/Dockerfile`: dockerfile that setups all dependencies of your MBI program.
 * all necessary resources of your MBI program(such as models, configs...), you can name and organize these resources whatever you like as long as they are inside your submission directory.
-Your MBI program read these, leaderboard pipeline don't care.
+Your MBI program read these, leaderboard pipeline doesn't care.

 for example, in a sample submission dir, `tree .` gives:
 ```